Leaded Canes and Batons in California

 You Were Unaware That You Possessed a Leaded Cane or Baton

-If someone left a leaded cane or baton in your home or vehicle without your knowledge, you should not face charges under Penal Code 22210.
+If someone left a lead cane or baton in your home or vehicle without your knowledge, you should not face charges under Penal Code 22210.
 A criminal defense lawyer can work to show that you did not know that you were in possession of these weapons.